Adimserious/drivers-licence-quiz/README.md

 ### Try again and Exit button
 ![Try again and exit image](/assets/images/try-again-exit.jpg)
+- The try again button allows user to try the quiz again.
+- The exit bitton takes the users out from the quiz area.
 ## Wireframes
 - Pen and paper in a notebook: simple and effective.